 "Fred" to his family and friends.
 It is known that Fred was married to Mildred, and she resided at 2525

 W. Jefferson, Street, Louisville, Kentucky

 At some point, Fred enlisted in the Wisconsin National Guard.
 His tank company was federalized in September 1940.
 The company was renamed A Company, 192nd Tank Battalion.
 On November 25, 1940, the members of the company reported the armory in Janesville and readied their equipment for transport to Fort Knox, Kentucky.
-On November 18th, the company boarded a train for Ft.
+On November 28, the company boarded a train for Ft.
 Knox.